bluekitchen/btstack/doc/manual/docs/examples/intro.md

-In this section, we will describe a number of examples from the *example/embedded* folder.
+In this section, we will describe a number of examples from the *example* folder.
 To allow code-reuse with different platforms as well as with new ports, the low-level initialization of BTstack and the hardware configuration has been extracted to the various *platforms/PLATFORM/main.c* files.
 The examples only contain the